matomatical/AI-games/2019-chexers/project-code/README.md

     the action/pass against the game rules).

-## Battleground client
+## Battleground client usage

-To play a game of *Chexers* against another team's program (without sharing code, as would entail a breach of academic integrity).
+To play a game of *Chexers* against another team's program using the online battleground.

-### Usage

 To play a game using the battleground client, invoke it as follows, ensuring that